 * Exxon Mobil

 * General Electric Fund

 * Procter & Gamble

 * Syngenta Crop Protection

 I think that list above says enough about that so called "expert" on organic farming.

 All farmers use pesticides, and organic farmers use quite a number of pesticides and some of them quite toxic.
-Today's pesticides that corporate farmers use are so much safer.
+Today's pesticides that corporate industrial factory farmers use are so much safer.